 SAN FRANCISCO COMMUNITY: Much of the Moores' giving is centered around the San Francisco Community, and Northern California at large.
 Several hundred million has gone to land trusts and conservation efforts in the area, and much of their giving in the health arena is focused here, as well.
 Apart from this, they focus on supporting science and technology museums.
 Their largest contribution in this area has been to the Exploratorium, which has received over $30 million in contributions.

-ARTS & CULTURE: While most of the Moore’s giving in this area has been focused on the San Francisco Bay Area, they have made notable contributions to the Smithsonian, and Field Museum of Natural History in Chicago.
+ARTS & CULTURE: While most of the Moore’s giving in this area has been focused on the San Francisco Bay Area, they have made notable contributions to the Smithsonian and Chicago's Field Museum of Natural History.
 The purpose of the latter, however, was closely tied to environmental causes, and dealt with identifying species and habitats in need of protection, and the purpose of the former was related to scientific discovery, and involved developing x-ray technology for use in astronomy.

 Palo Alto, CA 94304